Luigi-Annic/WorldMapR/README.md

 - update vignette by switching eval in chunk-10 from FALSE to TRUE, and improve readability
 - add possibility to use user-defined palette for continuous data
 - add possibility to obtain different EPSG to geometries_data() (now, only WGS84 is available)
-- Improve code readability by deleting the rows containing saving arguments and chunk (now they are commented, thus practically removed from the functions, they can be deleted)